cohen-or-github/lab_final_project/README.md

    - Set `INDEX_NAME` according to the relevant dimensions:
      - Use `384` for embeddings generated with **all-MiniLM-L6-v2**.
      - Use `768` for embeddings generated with **microsoft/deberta-base**.

+## How do run chat-bot via Streamlit app
+   1. **API Keys and Index Name Configuration**:
+      - Before running the app, make sure to replace the placeholders for `pinecone_api_key.txt` and `cohere_api_key.txt` in lab_final_project/streamlit/ with your own keys.
+      - Set `INDEX_NAME` according to the relevant dimensions:
+        - Use `384` for embeddings generated with **all-MiniLM-L6-v2**.

+   2. Make sure you have installed Streamlit dependencies (pip install streamlit) and SentenceTransformer.

+   2. Navigate to the folder the streamlit app files are located in, and run the following command in the terminal: "streamlit run streamlit_akward_app.py"
+      This will run the app on a local server.

+   3. Open the local server link printed in your terminal in your browser.
+Enjoy!

 ![image](https://github.com/user-attachments/assets/54609f53-689f-4edd-bc54-48b9890206ca)